source-saraiva/ezy-install/README.md

 # ezy-install

-**ezy-install** is a lightweight command-line launcher that fetches and runs installation scripts directly on a Linux-based system from this repository.
+**ezy-install** is a collection of scripts that simplifies the installation and configuration of common packages on Linux servers.
+Inspired by the "Add Roles and Features" wizard in Microsoft Windows Server, ezy-install offers a similar experience for Linux system administrators.
 It’s built for sysadmins and devs who want to deploy technical solutions quickly and consistently, without digging through outdated blogs or trial-and-error setup guides.

-Inspired by the simplicity of “Roles and Features” in Windows Server, ezy-install brings a similar experience to Linux:
-Just one command, and you’re up and running.

-Tired of blog-hopping, debugging broken install scripts, and trying to piece together how to get a monitoring solution or helpdesk system working?
-This tool is for you.
+Setting up a Linux server for specific roles (such as DHCP, DNS, IT asset management, etc.) usually requires many manual steps. ezy-install automates these tasks, allowing you to prepare your server with just one command, and you’re up and running.

 ## Features